SAP/openui5-docs/docs/Keyboard_Handling_for_Item_Selection_8a0d4ef.md

 </td>
 <td>

-If focus is on an item, change selection state \(selected/ not selected\) to the item above.
+If focus is on an item, changes selection state \(selected/ not selected\) to the item above.